-This half-year financial report as of June 30, 2015, was prepared in accordance with International Financial Reporting Standards as applicable in the European Union (EU).
+This nine month financial report as of September 30, 2015, was prepared in accordance with International Financial Reporting Standards as applicable in the European Union (EU).
 These consolidated financial statements comply with IAS 34 "Interim Financial Reporting".

 The same accounting policies were applied as those applied to the consolidated financial statements for the financial year ended December 31, 2014.